Michael Crawford heard the scream just as he loosened the last lug nut to change a flat tire on his Volkswagen Beetle.

 He grabbed medical supplies from the back of the truck.
 A paramedic for 14 years, he was stunned to see the trooper folded behind her car.
 Her black boot had been ripped from her foot and was wedged in front of the car.

 As the first paramedic on the scene, Hull consoled Hawkins while preparing an IV, giving her oxygen and checking for internal bleeding.

-Hawkins told Crawford to get to work on his tire and activated her emergency lights.
+Hawkins told Crawford to get to work on his tire and activated her emergency lights to warn drivers.

 Working with the Highway Patrol was the first law enforcement job for Hawkins, one of 170 female troopers in the state.
-Her attitude won praise from her supervisors, said Lt.
+Her attitude won much praise from her supervisors, said Lt.
 Harry Mofield, a Highway Patrol spokesman.

 "She's always willing to work extra hours or bad shifts," he said, adding that she often volunteers for DUI squads and other special assignments.
 "She leads her squad in proactive law enforcement."

 Hawkins' parents are flying in from Indiana, and the Highway Patrol plans to pay for their motel stay and station a trooper outside Hawkins' hospital room around the clock.
 A trust fund will be opened for Hawkins today.